 Apparently the suggestion below for increasing ps argument width was wishful thinking, see Width of ps arguments

 You aren't going to be able to reach this goal.
-All parts of the OSR5 kernel are built with the original version of thethat you see in your /usr/include hierarchy.
-You do not have sources to rebuild the whole kernel.
-Relinking the kernel uses pre-compiled objects.
+All parts of the OSR5 kernel are built with the original version of the

 I happen to know that if you _did_ have kernel sources and made the proposed change, (1) the resulting kernel wouldn't boot; (2) if it did, `ps` would no longer be able to make any sense at all out of it (it wouldn't work at all); (3) all sorts of other parts of the system would also fail.
 The structure you're trying to modify is referenced by kernel- and user-level code all over the system, much of it precompiled and insensitive to changes in the headers on your filesystem.